MSTecs/Azure-DevDays/Module 1/Lab-1.md

 ## Exercise 2: Provision App Services
 ## Task 1: Create a Web App
-In this task, you will provision a Web App and API App in Azure.
+In this task, you will provision a Web App in Azure.

 1. In the Azure portal http://portal.azure.com, create a new Web App by selecting +Create a resource, type "web app" in the Marketplace search box, hit enter, and select the Web App item in the results.